 Monte-Carlo Bay hotel, Monaco is an official partner of our luxury travel concierge.
 Book with us and benefit from early check-in / late check-out (subject to availability).
 For extra freebies like free breakfast, room upgrade, and welcome gift, contact our luxury travel concierge with your dates, and we can let you know the best deal with perks.

 The great thing about booking with our luxury travel concierge is that you can get these free benefits whilst taking advantage of these special offers.

 The Monte-Carlo Bay Hotel is located on the Eastern edge of Monaco, on the French Riviera.
 It can be easily reached by a 45-minute taxi transfer from Nice airport.
 We usually recommend Blacklane because they have smart Mercedes cars and offer good value with their Blacklane discount code which will give you money off your first ride.

 You are not in the center of Monaco at the Monte-Carlo Bay hotel, it’s perhaps a 10-15 minute stroll to Casino Square (or apparently a 5-minute complimentary shuttle ride, although not being a fan of waiting around for shuttles I don’t take up this option), and it’s further from the main marina.
 This hotel has a resort feel rather than a Monte-Carlo city hotel feel.

 Best Time To Visit

-It is much cheaper to visit the Bay October to March but at this time of year the weather is not guaranteed and the lagoon pool is closed.
+It is much cheaper to visit the Bay from October to March, but at this time of year, the weather is not guaranteed, and the lagoon pool is closed.
 That said, I just enjoyed a glorious week in the Monte-Carlo Bay in February.
 I spent every day out by the indoor-outdoor pool where I could sunbathe while my son played in the water fountains and hurled himself into the pool again and again.
 While you cannot bet on good weather here out of season, it is possible.